ganud/KanjiCrypt/README.md

 ## Installation

-KanjiCrypt and be installed and run locally.
+KanjiCrypt can be installed and run locally.

 Make sure node is installed, then clone this repository.